Geta (emperor): Joint emperor

 Their joint rule was a failure.
 The Imperial Palace was divided into two separate sections, and neither allowed the servants of the other into his own.
 They only met in the presence of their mother, and with a strong military guard, being in constant fear of assassination.
 The current stability of their joint government was only through the mediation and leadership of their mother, Julia Domna, accompanied by other senior courtiers and generals in the military.
 The historian Herodian asserted that the brothers decided to split the empire in two halves, but with the strong opposition of their mother, the idea was rejected, when, by the end of 211, the situation had become unbearable.
 Caracalla tried unsuccessfully to murder Geta during the festival of Saturnalia (17 December).
-Finally, the next week, Caracalla had their mother arrange a peace meeting with his brother in his her apartments, thus depriving Geta of his bodyguards, and then had him murdered in her arms by centurions.
+Finally, the next week, Caracalla had their mother arrange a peace meeting with his brother in her apartments, thus depriving Geta of his bodyguards, and then had him murdered in her arms by centurions.